5 Onboarding Tips to Boost Employee Engagement and Retention

 Onboarding new hires is a crucial process within an organization, although many companies still don’t seem to consider it a priority.
 Welcoming and onboarding a new employee across a larger span of time will yield long-term benefits to your company, stimulate that employee’s engagement and devotion to your brand, increase productivity and effectively increase your employee retention rate.
 Check out Ambassify’s onboarding checklist!

-Amanda has just been hired for a new position and, after a perfunctory “employee onboarding” routine, she read and signed compliance paperwork — but not much else — she’s thrown into the deep end and expected to manage.
+Amanda has just been hired for a new position, and, after a perfunctory “employee onboarding” routine, she read and signed compliance paperwork and she’s thrown into the deep end and expected to manage.

 If you’ve had a first day like that, you know exactly how it feels.
 You feel disoriented, confused, anxious, and lonely.
 On top of all that, you make a lot of mistakes until you finally learn the ropes.